 This study is funded by the Defense Advanced Research Projects Agency (DARPA) through the U.S Army Research Office (ARO) to develop treatment and prevention approaches against bacteria-associated infections in humans.
 DARPA initially solicited proposals for research supporting the potential use of Bdellovibrio and/or Micavibrio bacterial predators as therapeutics againgst infections caused by Gram-negative antibiotic-resistant and priority threat pathogens.
 The research team will be receiving about $1.3 million dollars in funding over three years, or an average of $433,330 dollars per year.

-In previous studies, Dr. Mitchell and his students have shown that proteins secreted by B. bacteriovorus reduce Staphylococcus aureus invasion into human cells and predation by Bdellovibrio bacteriovorus rapidly kills the prey bacterium/pathogen.
+In previous studies, Professor Mitchell and his students have shown that proteins secreted by B. bacteriovorus reduce Staphylococcus aureus invasion into human cells and predation by Bdellovibrio bacteriovorus rapidly kills the prey bacterium/pathogen.
 Moreover, his lab also found that prey DNA is significantly degraded during predation, potentially reducing chances for gene transfer and antibiotic resistance to develop.
 In a related study, they also demonstrated that predatory bacteria, as obligate predators of bacterial, are not harmful to humans cells in vitro, yet are able to pedate on numerous human pathogens, such as E. coli, Yersinia, Acinetobacter, baumannii, Pseudomonas, and Klebsiella, including multidrug resistant superbacteria.

-Dr. Mitchell concluded by adding, “It is my hope that through this study and our collaborative efforts, we will advance the use of predatory bacteria to the medial treatment of superbacterial infections and as an alternative to, or in conjunction with, current antibiotic treatments.”
+Professor Mitchell concluded by adding, “It is my hope that through this study and our collaborative efforts, we will advance the use of predatory bacteria to the medial treatment of superbacterial infections and as an alternative to, or in conjunction with, current antibiotic treatments.”